Born in Leppävirta, Antti Keinänen is a soloist dancer in the Finnish National Ballet. We asked Antti to tell us about his past, future and present.

 But we are lucky to be able to come to work.
 When we had that total lockdown last spring, we tried to train at home.
 And that wasn’t great.
 Because ballet requires a lot of space and in the small apartments many of us live in, there isn’t a lot of room to make jumps.

 One day at a time, one project at a time.
-We have a ten-month-season that projects kind of split up to smaller parts.
+We have a ten-month-season and projects kind of split it up to smaller parts.
 And that is where the variation to the routines comes from.
 And so have the 21 years mustered from days and projects.